 When thinking of California, many visitors are familiar with cities such as San Francisco, Los Angeles, and San Diego.
 The Golden State is also home to many picturesque small towns and villages that will inspire every visitor.
 We’ve put together a list of some of the loveliest places to be found in California, from coastal charmers to mountain beauties.

 Located on Catalina Island, which has a rich history that dates back thousands of years, Avalon will remind people of the Mediterranean with its lush vegetation, hillside homes, and beautiful, clear waters.
 The only incorporated city on the island, George Shatto was the first person who began developing this lovely community into a resort town.
-More than a million people visit Avalon each year for its outdoor activities, small shops and art galleries on palm-lined streets, delectable eateries with incredible views of the water, and much more.
+More than a million people visit Avalon each year for its outdoor activities, small shops and art galleries on palm-lined streets, restaurants with incredible views of the water, and much more.
 Featuring a temperate climate year round, it is a great place to explore any time of the year.

 Carmel-by-the-Sea, also known simply as Carmel, is a European-style village on the Monterey Peninsula popular with tourists.
-Because of its size, it is a great area to explore by foot whether to hike down to the white, soft sandy beach or stroll along the streets to marvel at the charming architecture, boutiques, or delicious eateries.
+Because of its size, it is a great area to explore by foot whether to hike down to the white, soft sandy beach or stroll along the streets to marvel at the charming architecture.
 A must-visit for any Carmel guest is the San Carlos Borromeo de Carmelo Mission — founded in 1771 by Father Junipero Serra — a compound comprised of a basilica church, several small museums, and beautiful grounds.
 Home to many creative types over the years, the village also hosts many festivals throughout the year, including the Carmel Bach Festival.

 A historic railroad town in Northern California, Dunsmuir — named after Alexander Dunsmuir, a coal baron from British Columbia — is a serene mountain retreat known for its peaceful ambiance.
-Its location makes it a prime destination for outdoor lovers as there are so many adventures waiting to be explored from fishing to hiking to mountain climbing.
-For visitors who would rather take in the scenic beauty from a distance, the Downtown Historic District, with buildings dating back to the early 20th century, is a lovely place to wander and discover boutiques and tasty treats.
+Its location makes it a prime destination for outdoor lovers as there are many adventures waiting to be had – from fishing to hiking to mountain climbing.
+For visitors who would rather take in the scenic beauty from a distance, the Downtown Historic District, with buildings dating back to the early 20th century, is a lovely place to wander around and discover boutiques and tasty treats.
 If visiting during the summer, be sure to visit the city’s Botanical Gardens for a colorful display of flora.

 A California gold rush town located in the Sierra Nevada Mountains’ western foothills, Nevada City, a historical landmark, is an idyllic town brimming with charm.
-Proud of their history, locals have been very careful to preserve the century-old, Victorian buildings for visitors and future generations.
+Proud of their history, locals have been very careful to preserve the Victorian buildings for visitors and future generations.
 Park the car, walk around the narrow streets to see the beautiful buildings up close and discover art, handmade jewelry, clothes, books and tantalizing cuisine.
 Many events take place throughout the year as well, including the Nevada City Bicycle Classic, First Friday Art Walks, and Victorian Christmas.
 Nevada City is also a popular destination for those seeking a base from which to explore the great outdoors.

-Located 90 miles north of Los Angeles, Ojai is the perfect spot to escape the hectic city life and enjoy a relaxing retreat.
+Located 90 miles north of Los Angeles, Ojai is the perfect spot to escape hectic city life and enjoy a relaxing retreat.
 Settled in the 1800s, the town features wonderful Spanish Mission Revival architecture — as seen in the Arcade Plaza, which is filled with shops, restaurants, and art — with scenic backgrounds provided by the Los Padres National Forest and Topa Topa Mountains.
 An artsy town, the area is brimming with galleries and other arts and culture venues, including the Ojai Valley Museum and Ojai Art Center, along with other must-visit destinations, such as Libbey Park, which hosts the famous Ojai Music Festival each year, and the area’s stunning vineyards.

 Another wine country gem, Sonoma is a pretty town planned around a central plaza and surrounded by rolling hills lined with vineyards — it is known as the birthplace of California’s wine industry.
 Home to the last Spanish mission in California, Mission San Francisco Solano, built in 1824, which is now part of the Sonoma State Historic Park, the town is another great place to discover California’s past.
-Other areas of interest include the aforementioned plaza, which is home to many unique shops, fine-dining establishments, casual eateries, and incredible art, and the area’s famed wineries.
+Other areas of interest include the aforementioned plaza, which is home to many unique shops, fine-dining establishments and incredible art, and the area’s famed wineries.
 Either way, there is something of interest for everyone from history buffs to wine lovers.